Borador (Border Collie & Lab Mix): Info, Pictures, Facts, Traits

 Training 🦮

 The Border Collie and its descendant the Borador are incredibly intelligent and can learn many new commands on the first try.
 They are also capable of complex multi-step tasks and will be getting the paper and your slippers in no time.
-As usual positive reinforcement using treats and plenty of praise is the best way to get results.
+As usual, positive reinforcement using treats and plenty of praise is the best way to get results.
 A consistent schedule is also important, and many people fail without one.

 Grooming ✂️

 The Borador usually takes after the Border Collie parent and doesn’t shed much.
 Grooming will have you brushing the dog about once per week.
 Besides the coat, you will need to keep an eye on their waxy ears.
 You will need to gently remove the wax using a damp cloth to help reduce the risk of an ear infection.
-You will also need to brush the teeth regularly as well as clip the toenails.
+You will also need to brush their teeth regularly as well as clip the toenails.

 Health and Conditions ❤️